 If you frequently have tenants coming and going with monthly residential leases, you could conduct a make-ready several times within a year.
 This becomes a costly and time-consuming practice that can eat away at your bottom line and cash flow.

 You Have a Shorter Window to Screen Tenants

 Even with month-to-month leases and renters who don't stay in your property for very long, it's essential to conduct tenant screening every time!
 However, when you have tenants coming in and out in a shorter window of time, you have less time for screening them.

-Screening helps weed out risky tenants who may not pay their rent on time or default altogether.
-It also makes you aware of prospective tenants who may have a poor employment history or criminal background.
+Screening helps weed out risky tenants who may not pay their monthly rent on time or default altogether.
+It also makes you aware of prospective tenants with a poor employment history or criminal background.

 Thorough tenant screening is a vital component of reducing turnover—even with a monthly Philadelphia lease agreement.

 Our Experienced Philadelphia Property Management Team Helps Investors Make Smart Lease Decisions

 When weighing the pros and cons of lease options, it still might be difficult to decide which way to go for your lease agreements.
 Should you go with a month-to-month or an extended one-year lease?
 This is where the help of a Philadelphia property management company can make a difference!

 Rentwell understands the challenges property owners and renters face when matching the right tenants with rental homes and lease terms.
 If you're not sure the best way to go, reach out to our experts, and let's talk about how our property management services can help.